con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > [NG 49r] rgya gar skad du/ A rya many+dzu shrI nA ma sang gi te/ bod skad du/ 'phags pa 'jam dpal gyi mtshan yang dag par brjod pa/

+In Indian language: *Āryamañjuśrīnāmasaṅgīti*[^2]
+In Tibetan: *pakpa jampal gyi tsen yangdakpar jöpa*
+In English:  Chanting the Names of the Noble Mañjuśrī

+[^2]: Note that so far we can presently determine, the title *(Ārya)mañjuśrīnāmasaṅgīti* does not appear to be attested in original Sanskrit sources and can only be found in Tibetan renderings of the Sanskrit title or in modern literature.
+The tantra's most common title in Sanskrit is simply *Nāmasaṅgīti* ('Chanting the Names'), while the colophons to the tantra itself gnerally give the full title as *Bhagavato Mañjuśrījñānasattvasya Paramārthā Nāmasaṅgītiḥ* ('The Supreme Name Chanting of the Blessed One, the Wisdom Deity Mañjuśrī').

 ## Scribe/translator's homage:

 > namo mañjuśrīkumārabhūtāya